 The property market is blessed with stunning opportunities framed by a backdrop of exquisite scenery, an excellent climate, and a very attractive way of life.

 This is why Sicily has long been a favorite holiday home destination with Northern Italians.

 In a location where house prices are low anyway, this means more value for money for foreign buyers.

-If you are after luxury, there are some exceptional period houses in southern Sicily that can set you back £1 million.
+If you are after luxury, some exceptional period houses in southern Sicily can set you back £1 million.

 If you don’t have a spare million for your perfect holiday home, then the east coast is a better location to look for property.
 A modern villa with a pool close to one of the beaches is likely to be less than £300,000.

 Small stone houses in villages, almost all of which require extensive renovation, can be picked up for a mere £5,000 to £30,000.